-The American Red Cross lifeguard certification course is offered on an annual basis.
+The Missouri Athletic Club offers the American Red Cross lifeguard certification course on an annual basis.

 - Participants must be at least 15 years of age by the last class session.